Parbelaez/mr_knowitall/README.md

 1. Log in to GitHub and navigate to this project's respository: [mr_knowitall](https://github.com/Parbelaez/mr_knowitall).
 2. Just above the navigation menu of the repository (above the Settings button), locate the Fork button.
-3. The original copy of the repository is now copied on your GitHub account which allows you to view and/or work on the codes without affecting the original work.
+3. The original copy of the repository is now copied to your GitHub account which allows you to view and/or work on the code without affecting the original work.

 ### Cloning the project